 Hero Loan, The Home Loan Expert’s VA Loan Program.
 Our lending team is dedicated to serving our veteran, active-duty military service members and their families with the same level of passion and commitment they have dedicated in service to our country.
 We proudly support veteran-owned businesses and events within the community as a way of showing our appreciation and as a way to give back, like through our efforts with the Fisher House Project.

 We understand the value of face-to-face contact when it comes to providing a personalized, customer-focused approach to ensuring our clients can get into the home of their dreams.
-Our services are speedy and efficient, helping home buyers to qualify for a loan in less than five minutes, with closing periods in as little as 14 days.
+Our services are speedy and efficient, helping home buyers to qualify for a loan in minutes, with closing periods in as little as 14 days.
 Our underwriting process is streamlined in-house, providing relief from the hassle of stressful paperwork with expedited loan approval timelines.